vega/vega-lite/site/docs/repeat.md

 The `repeat` operator is part of Vega-Lite's [view compostion](compositon.html).
 It provides a shortcut that creates a view for each entry in an array of fields.
 This operator generates multiple plots like [`facet`](facet.html).
 However, unlike `facet` it allows full replication of a data set in each view.

 To repeat a view, define what fields should be used for each entry in the row or columns.
-The define the repeated view in `spec`.
+Then define the repeated view in `spec`.

 {: .suppress-error}
 ```json